-T You are also encouraged to take a test: De la companya da la if you are going to be in higher risk situations including spending time in crowded or enclosed spaces Reviews are set to be held weekly before you visit people who are at a higher risk of severe illness from COVID-19 because of concerns over the impact of you are travelling to other areas of Wales or the UK the Omicron variant on COVID rates.
+You are also encouraged to take a test: if you are going to be in higher risk situations including spending time in crowded or enclosed spaces Reviews are set to be held weekly before you visit people who are at a higher risk of severe illness from COVID-19 because of concerns over the impact of you are travelling to other areas of Wales or the UK the Omicron variant on COVID rates.
 Primary schools No updated advice since 26 November 2021 Second-level education Updated 29 November 2021 Face coverings should be worn by staff and visitors in all indoor areas of all settings, including classrooms, where physical distance cannot be maintained.
 Face coverings also should be worn by secondary aged learners in all indoor areas, including classrooms, where physical distance cannot be maintained.
-Higher and adult education No updated advice since 26 November 2021 Business activities Nightclubs and similar venues The requirement to check individuals' COVID passes will be required in any venue that meets 3 main considerations: is authorised to serve or supply alcohol - is open face at hight between the hours of midnight and Sam where made is provided for darking, (this includes shell discos).
+Higher and adult education No updated advice since 26 November 2021 Business activities Nightclubs and similar venues The requirement to check individuals' COVID passes will be required in any venue that meets 3 main considerations: is authorised to serve or supply alcohol is open late at night between the hours of midnight and 5am where music is provided for dancing, (this includes silent discos).
 The venue must meet all 3 considerations to be captured by the requirement to operate a COVID pass.
 However, the venue is captured by the requirement to operate the pass at all times (not just between the hours of midnight and 5am) if music is provided for dancing.
+Thouse of manight and sample masters provided for darking.
 Updated 10 December 2021 Wherever you can, you should work from home.
 Amateur sport and recreation No updated advice since 26 November 2021 Professional sport No updated advice since 26 November 2021 Religious activities No updated advice since 26 November 2021 Public transport No updated advice since 26 November 2021 International travel On 5 December 2021 international advice was updated Common Travel Area There are no restrictions in place for travel into or out of Wales as long as you are travelling to or from a country within the UK or wider Common Travel Area (Ireland, Isle of Man and the Channel Islands).
-International Travel (outside of the Common Travel Area) Arriving from a red list country If you are arriving in the UK from a red list country (or if you have passed through a red list country within 10 days of your arrival in the UK), you must follow the rules as explained in the guidance.
-From 12:00 on 26 November, the following countries are on the red list: ■ Botswana ■ Eswatini ■ Lesotho ■ Namibia South Africa Zimbabwe
+International Travel (outside of the Common Travel Area) · · · · · · · · · · · · · · · · · · · Arriving from a red list country If you are arriving in the UK from a red list country (or if you have passed through a red list country within 10 days of your arrival in the UK), you must follow the rules as explained in the guidance.
+From 12:00 on 26 November, the following countries are on the red list: ■ Botswana Eswatini Lesotho ■ Namibia South Africa ■ Zimbabwe